agunther97/ExampleCapstoneDjangoAPI/readme.md

 }
 ```
 * Press the blue POST button
-* Go to [here](http://localhost:8000/api/v1/users/1) to see the information on your first user in your database
+* Go [here](http://localhost:8000/api/v1/users/1) to see the information on your first user in your database